rfshelley/Documentation/smartapp-developers-guide/scheduling.rst

 .. _scheduling_recurring_schedules:

-Run on a Recurring Schedule
+Run on a recurring schedule
 ---------------------------

 Often, there is a need to schedule a job to run on a specific schedule.